 We seek to draw others into partnership and joint effort in this holy task.

-We have endeavored and will continue in the next conference year to address these issues as the work of the Commission on Religion and Race of the Mississippi Annual Conference.
+We have endeavored and will continue to address these issues as the work of the Commission on Religion and Race of the Mississippi Annual Conference.

 Rev. Kathy A. Price